Cr0mb/Simple-Steam-Idler/README.md

 # Simple Steam Idler

+This was forked from *Gunthersuper/simple-steam-idler-replit*.
+I have updated as to work with email instead of phone 2fa verification it uses gmail verification.
+Works on replit and render (render only if have access to shell.)

 This is a simple Steam idler designed for idling hours on your Steam account.
 This fork utilizes [Render](https://render.com) and [UptimeRobot](https://uptimerobot.com) to keep the idler running 24/7.

 ## Features